rust-lang/rust-wiki-backup/Doc-usage-FAQ.md

 This happens when the snapshot compiler failed to download correctly so doesn't have the correct hash.
 To fix it just delete the mentioned tar.bz2 file from the dl folder in your build directory and run make again.

+### Why do gdb backtraces end with the error 'previous frame inner to this frame (corrupt stack?)'?

+Short answer: your gdb is too old to understand our hip new stacks.
+Upgrade to a newer version (7.3.1 is known to work).

+Long answer: Rust uses 'spaghetti stacks' (a linked list of stacks) to allow tasks to start very small but recurse arbitrarily deep when necessary.
+As a result, new frames don't always decrease the stack pointer like gdb expects but instead may jump around the heap to different stack segments.
+Newer versions of gdb recognize that the special function called __morestack may change the stack pointer to a different stack.